ibbles/StrictAliasing/README.md

 And then follows a list of cases that will be detailed in this text.
 The "stored value" part will become important later.

+Notice that the text doesn't talk directly about which types of pointers may alias each other, but instead which types of pointers may point to a particular object.
+In extension, any pointer that may point to a particular object must be assumed to possibly alias any other pointer that may point to the same object.

 ## Assembly primer